benmvp/slides/2022/houreactdevs/mixins-hooks.md

 - Contrast that with the `useImages` Hook implementation
 - Which became the new way in 2019
-- There was quite a bit of churn in between in those 4 years
+- There was quite a bit of churn in between those 4 years
   - For those of us who were developing during that time
-- But I'll certainly take Hooks over Mixins
+- But I'll certainly take Hooks over Mixins any day, and twice on Fridays!
   - Makes me wonder where we'll be 4 years from now!

 =====